dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-3/5-loading-dbt-models-into-dagster-as-assets.md

    def dbt_analytics(context: AssetExecutionContext, dbt: DbtCliResource):
    ```

+   Here, we used `dbt_project.manifest_path` to provide the reference to the project's manifest file.
+This is possible because the `dbt_project` representation we created earlier contains the manifest path, accessible by using the `manifest_path` attribute.

-5. Finally, add the following to the body of `dbt_analytics` function:
+4. Finally, add the following to the body of `dbt_analytics` function:

    ```python
    yield from dbt.cli(["run"], context=context).stream()